marmelab/react-admin/docs/Breadcrumb.md

 By doing this, the breadcrumb will now show respectively:

--   "Dashboard / Posts" on the Post List page
+-   "🏠️ / Posts" on the Post List page
--   "Dashboard / Posts / Show #1" on the Post Show page with id = 1
+-   "🏠️ / Posts / Show #1" on the Post Show page with id = 1
--   "Dashboard / Posts / Edit #1" on the Post Edition page with id = 1
+-   "🏠️ / Posts / Edit #1" on the Post Edition page with id = 1
--   "Dashboard / Posts / Create" on the Post Creation page
+-   "🏠️ / Posts / Create" on the Post Creation page

+**Tip:** Even though it is rendered as a 'home' icon (🏠️), the dashboard breadcrumb item also contains the hidden placeholder text 'Dashboard', for screen readers.
+If you want to customize this text, e.g. to rename "Dashboard" to "Home", provide a [custom translation](https://marmelab.com/react-admin/Translation.html) for the `ra.page.dashboard` message.

 If you want to customize the dashboard breadcrumb item label, e.g. to rename "Dashboard" to "Home", provide a [custom translation](./Translation.md) for the `ra.page.dashboard` message.

 ## Adding Custom Pages